Scholarship Program for Continuing and Entering Gateway Students

 Returning Gateway students can now apply for 2013-2014 scholarships offered by the Gateway Foundation.
 Their experience will be different than that of past applicants; this marks the first time the entire process will be online.

-The new scholarship process enables students to fill out their applications by clicking here.
+The new scholarship process enables students to fill out their applications online.
 Once there, all the information that previously had to be filled out manually can be inputted.
 For scholarships requiring letters of recommendation, applicants will need to provide the names and e-mail addresses of those of whom they’ve requested such letters.
 The “recommenders” will then receive an e-mail, which will include a link to the scholarship website, where they can sign up, create a password, and then follow instructions on how to submit a letter of recommendation.

 There are 134 scholarships available valued at more than $100,000.
 The scholarship application deadline is April 26, 2013.